Men – Colour and Emotion

-Being with a woman choosing the correct colour paint or dress or shoes is like watching an astronomer pinpointing the correct star out of the billions at his disposal.
+Being with a woman while she is choosing the correct colour paint or dress or shoes is like watching an astronomer pinpointing the correct star out of the billions at his disposal.

-As much as we can tell, unless you are colour blind (which usually effects men) men and woman see colour and all of their corresponding shades exactly the same.
+As much as we can tell unless you are colour blind (which usually affects men) men and woman see colour and all of their corresponding shades exactly the same.
 Women do not see any more colours then men do (unless they have the ultra-rare female-only Tetrachromacy, in which case they do)1 so what’s going on then?

 In general, women have a greater ability to distinguish shades of colours better than men, but crucially, are able to name those shades, hence all of the arguments in the wallpaper isle of the local hardware store on a Sunday afternoon.